mouseless/learn-css/css/image-container/image-container.md

 ## Image-Container

-Sometimes we need to use containers for displaying images in html, for properly positioning and limiting their dimensions.
-We can provide certain width and height to the image, but for every variation of container we need to specify the dimensions and which may result excessive repetition of css styles.
+Sometimes we need to use containers for displaying images in html, in order to properly position and limit their dimensions.
+We can provide certain width and height to the image, but for every variation of a container, we need to specify the dimensions which may result excessive repetition of css code.

 ### Fixed Size Container